awsdocs/amazon-ec2-user-guide/doc_source/ec2-supported-iam-actions-resources.md

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-supported-iam-actions-resources.html)

 We recommend that you also specify the key pair resource in your policy — even though it's not required to launch an instance, you can't connect to your instance without a key pair\.
-For examples of using resource\-level permissions with the `ec2:RunInstances` action, see [6: Launching Instances \(RunInstances\)](ExamplePolicies_EC2.md#iam-example-runinstances)\.
+For examples of using resource\-level permissions with the `ec2:RunInstances` action, see [Launching Instances \(RunInstances\)](ExamplePolicies_EC2.md#iam-example-runinstances)\.

 For additional information about resource\-level permissions in Amazon EC2, see the following AWS Security Blog post: [Demystifying EC2 Resource\-Level Permissions](https://aws.amazon.com/blogs/security/demystifying-ec2-resource-level-permissions/)\.